If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 Below are some common questions about the dosing of Ilaris.

-- What if I miss a dose of Ilaris?
-Call your doctor’s office right away if you miss an appointment to receive an Ilaris injection.
+• What if I miss a dose of Ilaris?
+If you miss an appointment to receive an Ilaris injection, call your doctor’s office right away.
 They can help reschedule your appointment as soon as possible.

-- How long does Ilaris take to work?
+• How long does Ilaris take to work?
 Ilaris begins working as soon as you receive your first dose.
-But it may take some time before you notice the symptoms of your condition beginning to ease.
+But it may take a few days or weeks before symptoms of your condition begin to ease.
 Talk with your doctor to learn more about how they’ll monitor whether Ilaris is working for you.

 Like most drugs, Ilaris may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Ilaris may cause.
 These lists don’t include all possible side effects.